 Read the review: Specialized Allez E5 Elite

-The new Allez has been dramatically changed from Elite level down.
+In 2018 the Allez had a major rejig, and this continues into 2019.
 There’s a lesser emphasis on pure racing with a more ‘wide range’ geometry that should work for the majority of cyclists.
 Specialized says that this hasn’t detracted from its racing form, however, with the bike still able to adopt the slammed position, which can match its more aggressive partner that is the Tarmac.

 B’Twin Ultra AF GF